flatiron-school/intro_to_webscraping/README.md

 The contents of this notebook were first developed by [Joél Collins](https://github.com/joelsewhere), and utilizes the [Quotes to Scrape](http://quotes.toscrape.com/) website for demonstrating basic web scraping with Python.

+### Workshop Goals:
+1. Retreive the HTML of a webpage with the `requests` library.
+2. Introduction to the `tree` structure of `HTML`.
+3. Use the `inspect` tool to sift through the HTML.
+4. Parse HTML with the `BeautifulSoup` library.
+5. Store data in a `csv` file using the `Pandas` library.

 Workshop dates:
 - 07/10/20